 Because the tool window refreshes automatically, entries will appear and disappear as respective hashtags are created and deleted in code—throughout the current solution.

-Right+Click in the VA Hashtags tool window to hide hashtags.
-Scope of hiding is within the current solution only, and is one of:
+Right+Click in the VA Hashtags tool window to hide and unhide hashtags.
+Depending on a setting in the options dialog of Visual Assist, scope of hiding is global or within the current solution, and is one of:

-You can show hidden hashtags and unhide all of them using the context menu.
-You cannot unhide selectively.
+You can unhide all hidden tags using the context menu.

 Rules for solution-specific hiding are written to .vaHashtags in your solution directory.
 If you modify .vaHashtags externally, note that relative paths therein are relative to the solution directory and that you must restart your IDE before your changes take effect.
 The file may be placed under source control but if your copy of .vaHashtags is read-only, Visual Assist will not be able to amend the rules in it.